 Tired of the clutter of shampoo and conditioner bottles along the rim of your tub?
-This tempered safety glass shelf on a cable shelf bracket is an easy solution.
+This tempered safety glass shelf on a cable shelf bracket is an easy small bathroom storage idea.
 The cable shelf bracket requires only two screws for support.
 If studs aren’t located in the right positions, use toggle bolts to anchor the shelf brackets.
 The glass hangs on the cables.
 The cable shelf brackets (No. CSB5B) are available online from expodesigninc.com and cost $21 per pair.
 Order a tempered glass shelf from a local glass company.
 The 3/8-in.-thick, 12-in.-deep shelf shown here cost $64.

 PVC curling iron holsters

 Hate the messy look of curling irons lying on the vanity or the toilet tank?
 Here’s a tip for you.
 Use hook-and-loop tape to attach 5-in. lengths of 2-in.- diameter PVC pipe to the vanity door to hold the curling irons.
 Do the same thing with 3-in. pieces of 1-1/2-in.-diameter pipe to hold the cords.
 Just measure your curling irons to see how long your “holsters” need to be.
 Let your curling irons cool before you stow them away.

 Use magnets and a Corian mounting strip